Brad created SelfCaring.info to share his own knowledge and the many great resources he has found on his self care journey.

-- Create order in your life.
 Declutter and get organized.
 Research suggests that clutter has a real impact on mood.
 Taking control of your finances is another way to create order.
 Research shows there’s a clear link between your financial health and your mental health.
-Debt in particular has been linked to increased depression, so create a budget and do everything you can to get out of debt.
+Debt, in particular, has been linked to increased depression, so create a budget and do everything you can to get out of debt.

-- Prioritize eating healthy.
 Eating a nutritious diet is just as important for your mind as for your body.
-According to a study published by Clinical Nutrition Research, poor mental health has been linked to a lack of essential nutrients such as omega-3 fatty acids, folate, vitamin B6, and vitamin B12.
-Conversely, consuming saturated fat and simple sugar are considered detrimental to your mental health.
+According to a study published by Clinical Nutrition Research.
+Poor mental health is linked to a lack of essential nutrients such as omega-3 fatty acids, folate, vitamin B6, and vitamin B12.

-- Get 7 to 9 hours of quality sleep each night.
 Sleep is just as important as nutrition and exercise.
-Some research states that being sleep deprived for just one night can increase your emotional response to negative feelings by 60 percent.
+Research states that one night of sleep deprivation can increase your emotional response to negative feelings by 60 percent.

-- Bond with a buddy.
 Abundant research suggests that people with strong, supportive relationships live healthier, longer lives.
-Whether you get together with a friend over coffee or schedule a 10-minute phone call, any investment of your time is better than none at all.
+Whether you get together with a friend over coffee.
+Or schedule a 10-minute phone call.
+Any investment of your time is better than none at all.

-9. As you focus on what to do, you’ll also want to identify what not to do, such as saying yes to people and things that don’t fulfill you and move you closer to your vision.
+As you focus on what to do.
+You’ll also want to identify what not to do, such as saying yes to people and things that don’t fulfil you and move you closer to your vision.

-As you commit yourself to these self-care basics, you’re building the foundation for your mental health.
-Just as the quality of your produce depends upon the soil it’s grown in, the quality of your life depends upon its mental foundation.
-With these practices under your belt, you’ll not only have a solid foundation, but you’ll be well on your way to being the best version of yourself.
+As you commit yourself to these self care basics, you’re building the foundation for your mental health.
+The quality of your life depends upon its mental foundation.
+With these practices under your belt.
+You’ll not only have a solid foundation.
+You’ll be well on your way to being the best version of yourself.